Hope Lodge Hawai‘i is Now Open

 Each year, an average of 650 cancer patients travel from the neighbor islands to Honolulu for life-saving cancer treatment.
 Some fly back and forth daily so they can be at home as they battle this disease.
-Others choose to stay on O`ahu during their treatment.
-Both options place an immense financial burden on patients and their families during a hard time.
+Others choose to stay on O‘ahu during their treatment.
+Both options place an immense financial burden on patients and their families.

 Hope Lodge Hawai‘i makes a life-saving difference for neighbor island cancer patients.
 Not having to worry about where to stay or how to pay for lodging allows guests to focus on getting well.